Your Best Chance For A Second Chance

 Note: You do not receive credit for probation time served.
 For example, suppose you made it through five months of a one-year probation before violating the terms.
 The judge then revokes your probation and orders you to serve the original suspended jail sentence of 12 months with the Kansas Department of Corrections.
 The court will not take five months off your jail term – you must serve the full underlying sentence.

 Contact Gary D. Stone immediately to discuss your case.
 He will give you an honest assessment of the likely outcome, and act quickly to prevent the court from revoking your probation.
-Call 913-281-6601 (816-516-8000 on evenings or weekends) for a prompt response.
-Your initial consultation is free, and we accept major credit cards.
+Your initial consultation is free and major credit cards are accepted.